 As mentioned above, the CICA is a special government body, which has been put in place as a vehicle for victims of crime to receive financial recompense in circumstances where there is no third party to claim from.
 We can help you to make a CICA claim; speak to one of our claim advisors to find out how.

-Under this legislation, standardised amounts of compensation are defined for a full range of both physical injuries and also damage to property.
+Under this legislation, the 1995 Criminal Injuries Compensation Act, standardised amounts of compensation are defined for a full range of both physical injuries and also damage to property.
 When a solicitor approaches the CICA (as discussed in the section above), it is this legislation that drives a) the decision whether you have a valid claim, and b) how much you will receive in compensation.

 If a claim is made for compensation for a murdered parent, then the child will need to have been under the age of 18 when the murder took place.
 If this is so, then there are standardised payments provided by the CICA to cover: